Accrued Expenses Explained: Key Insights & Best Practices

 As we've discussed, accrued expenses are for goods or services already consumed but not yet paid for.
 They increase your liabilities and decrease your net income.
 Prepaid expenses, conversely, are payments made in advance for goods or services you'll receive later.
 Common examples include insurance premiums or an annual software subscription.
 When you make the payment, you record it as a prepaid expense, an asset on your balance sheet.
 As you consume the service or use the product, you gradually expense the prepaid amount over time.
 This aligns with the matching principle of accounting, ensuring expenses align with the periods they benefit.

-Common Examples of Accrued Expenses
+Common Accrued Expenses Examples

 Understanding accrued expenses is easier with real-world examples.
 Here are a few common scenarios businesses encounter: